Department of English Literature

 We offer innovative and flexible degrees that allow you to learn about the subjects that interest you most.
 We teach in small groups and offer one-to-one tuition so that you receive a bespoke education.
-No wonder, then, that our students rate us highly: in the National Student Survey 2018, 97% of our students said that staff have made the subject interesting, 95% said that staff were good at explaining things, and 93% found our courses intellectually stimulating.
+No wonder, then, that our students rate us highly: in the National Student Survey 2019, 95% of our students said that staff have made the subject interesting, 95% said that staff were good at explaining things, and 93% found our courses intellectually stimulating.

 "The terrific range of modules on offer makes English Literature at Reading exciting and unique.
 This department tries to get the best out of its students, across the board.
 This shines through in the work the students are doing as well as the quality of the marking - staff are really engaged with their students and are constantly striving to encourage and support their intellectual growth."